n_build_threads. Controls the number of threads used to build

 densMAP method.
 A large value of

 data.
-If the data is too spread out, reduce the value of dens_weight
+If the data is too spread out, reduce the value of dens_weight.
+For

 more information see the